adamyork/garble/README.md

 _**garble** is a python tool that takes javascript obfuscation to the extreme._

 ###Why should I use garble ?
-- You want to double , even tripple the file size of your javascript.
+- You want to double , even tripple the file size of your javascript.(optional)
 - You want deployed code to become unreadable and impossible to debug.

 ##How to use.